Bachelor of Computer Science

 Overview

-Develop high-demand, specialist skills used by computer scientists across technology and industry when you study Computational Mathematics.
+Develop high-demand, specialist skills used by computer scientists across technology and industry when you study computational mathematics.
 Utilising computer science and mathematics, this major allows you to augment your programming expertise and solve complex problems using advanced mathematical methods.
-Enhance your logical and abstract thinking soft skills across real-world applications, including designing algorithms, analysing data and statistics, and build a strong foundation for a variety of careers when you graduate.
+Enhance your logical and abstract thinking soft skills across real-world applications, including designing algorithms and analysing data and statistics.
+From this you will build a strong foundation for a variety of careers when you graduate.

 Units